FreedomBen/slackbot_frd/README.md

 ## Why use this framework

+* You get to use the RTM API for free - no bothering with incoming/outgoing hooks
 * Writing one or more bots is trivial
 * You don't have to worry about using event machine and setting up the real time stream
 * Running your bots continuously is handled for you